The Mass (album)

-The Mass is an album released in 2003 by Eric Lévi's musical project Era.
-It is Era's third album.
+The Mass is the third studio album by Eric Lévi's musical project Era.
+Released on February 26, 2003.
 It achieved success in several European countries.
 The title track, "The Mass", is an adaptation of O Fortuna, a classical piece by Carl Orff.

 Videos were shot for "The Mass" and "Looking for Something" on location at Chateau de Commarque, France; featuring actors Pierre Boisserie and Irene Bustamante.